 Baking soda and hydrogen peroxide

-Baking soda is a proven care taker of oral health.
+Baking soda is a proven caretaker of oral health.
 Simply take a pinch of baking soda and brush your teeth and gums with it.
 Do it twice a day or more depending on the severity of the condition.

 You may also add hydrogen peroxide to the baking soda to form a paste.
 Apply this on the gums for 1 minute or so and then rinse your mouth thoroughly with warm water.

 If inflammation and pain also persist, add some black pepper too to the clove oil and massage the swollen gums gently.
+Note: Clove oil could sometimes irritate your skin, so use a diluted version in that case.
+There is not enough research available on clove oil’s effectiveness against swollen gums, but it is considered as one alternative home remedy.

-Tea Bags for Swollen gums
+Tea Bags for Swollen Gums

-Traditional tea, green tea, black tea, this tea and that tea!
+Traditional tea, green tea, black tea, this tea, and that tea!
 Love for tea is irresistible.
 And do it yourself tea bags makes things much simpler.
 How about reusing the tea bags for gum’s health after they have been employed to steep tea?
 Great idea!
 Isn’t it?

 Tea, especially strong black tea has tissue healing and bacteria repelling properties.
 And both of these are important for fighting against bad gums.
 So, instead of throwing the tea bag away after steeping it in hot water let it cool down and apply them to the affected area for about ten to fifteen minutes followed by rinsing the mouth with warm water.
 Do not drink or eat anything immediately, let the effect sustain for some time.
+The downside is your teeth may look stained(wiki).

-Aloe Vera for Swollen gums
+Aloe Vera for Swollen Gums

 Access the aloe vera gel by cutting and opening its leaf and massage your gums gently with this gel for about 2 minutes, followed by rinsing the mouth with warm water.
-Keep repeating the trick in regular intervals many a times till you feel a better oral condition.
+Keep repeating the trick in regular intervals many times till you feel a better oral condition.

 Make a paste of turmeric by addition of water as required and apply on the swollen gums for 5 minutes.
-Massage for 1 minute after this to get the best of its potential and do not forget to rinse the mouth well with warm water afterwards.
+Massage for 1 minute after this to get the best of its potential and do not forget to rinse the mouth well with warm water afterward.
 Do it twice a day for a week or more to get rid of the problem completely.

-Lemon for Swollen gums
+Lemon for Swollen Gums

-Oil pulling for Swollen gums
+Oil pulling for Swollen Gums

 All you need to do is take a tablespoon full of sesame oil and swish it thoroughly around your mouth for about 15-20 minutes.
 Do not swallow the oil or gargle with it.
 Spit it out after and rinse your mouth with warm water followed by brushing of teeth with the toothpaste.

 Follow this every morning until you get your gums back in good health.
+The research concludes that oil pulling is effective against plague and helps in gingivitis effect of oil pulling

 Tea Tree oil

 Tea Tree oil is another quick relief remedy for treating inflamed gums.
-To a glass of warm water, add a few drops of tea tree oil and your mouth wash is ready for the day.
+To a glass of warm water, add a few drops of tea tree oil and your mouthwash is ready for the day.
 But make sure that you do not take in this solution as it may contribute to stomach related problems.

 It is also advisable to go for a toothpaste rich in tea tree oil if discomfort in gums is a regular problem.